carobarreirov/todo-react/README.md

-# Laughingly Efficient To-Do List App
+# React To-Do List App

 A fun, user-friendly, and elegantly designed application to manage your daily tasks with a splash of color!